TheThinkingHome/device_sentinel/README.md

 It applies that same logic to your batteries and radio links.
 A radio link is judged against the baseline *that specific device* normally holds.
 A battery is judged twice: once against a flat level you choose, and again against how fast it is actually draining.

-If a battery is projected to reach empty inside your chosen horizon—say, thirty days—it is flagged, even if it still reads 80%.
+If a battery is projected to reach empty inside your chosen horizon, say thirty days, it is flagged, even if it still reads 80%.

 ### What It Catches